Charles, Duke of Orléans: Imprisonment

-He was held at various locations, and moved from one castle to another in England, including the Tower of London, Bolingbroke Castle 1422-1423 (where he contributed to the building of the Church tower) and Pontefract Castle – the castle where England's young King Richard II (first husband of Charles's own deceased first wife Isabella of Valois) had been imprisoned and died 15 years earlier at the age of 33.
+to 1423, where he contributed to the building of the Church tower), and Pontefract Castle – the castle where a former English king, Richard II (the first husband of Charles's own deceased first wife Isabella of Valois), had been imprisoned and had died in 1400 at the age of 33.
 His last place of confinement seems to have been Stourton, Wiltshire.